muxyz/website/index.md

 <p>
 In our current world, the global tech incumbents rule our lives.
 They benefit from exploiting our actions and deliver addictive services that are impossible to break free from.
-We have the chance to build a new system which removes these exploits and creates a more free, transparent and open economy.
+We have the chance to build a new system which removes these exploits and creates a more free, transparent and open services economy.
 </p>
 <p>
-The Micro OS (Mu) will result in the creation of an open, value based, alternative to the existing services and systems we know and have come to rely upon.
+If successful, Mu will be the foundation for this open, value based, alternative to the existing services and systems we've come to know and rely upon.
 </p>
 </div>